-A Short History of the Food Bank, Founded 1980
+A Short History of the Roadrunner Food Bank, Founded 1980

-The Food Bank’s founder Rev. Titus Scholl created the Food Bank in 1980.
+Roadrunner Food Bank’s founder Rev. Titus Scholl created the food bank in 1980.
 Rev. Scholl recognized the tremendous poverty and hunger in our community and wanted to do something about it.
 After creating the Storehouse (a current agency who receives food from Roadrunner), he discovered the world’s first and newly created St. Mary’s Food Bank Alliance in Phoenix.
 He took their idea of a “bank” of food and ran with it.

 agencies and people who needed help with food.

-In fact, in the early 1980’s many food banks in America were founded in response to the growing numbers of hungry.
+In fact, many food banks in America were founded in the early 1980’s as a response to the growing numbers of hungry people.
 A national organization was started to create a “bond” among these food banks, and many of the first food bank founders such as Rev. Scholl were instrumental in the sharing of ideas.
 This new national organization formed and called itself America’s Second Harvest (now known as Feeding America).
 Roadrunner Food Bank became the 40th member to join this new organization.

 In 1981, the Food Bank found its first home.
-The first warehouse was located on Edith near Gibson at 1420 Edith Blvd.
+The first warehouse was located on Edith near Gibson at 1420 Edith Boulevard in Albuquerque, New Mexico.
 Today it is the home of the Albuquerque Community Schools Project.

 The link below opens a PDF document providing a more in depth look at the history of Roadrunner Food Bank.